Trauma-Informed Practice

 We recommend setting aside 2 hours to complete the prerequisites before the program begins.

-The program itself is 20.5 hours (total).
+The program itself is 16.5 hours (total).
 The first two days of the online intensive format are 7.5 hours (9 AM – 4:30 PM ET) each.
-The third day is 3 hours (9 AM – 12 PM ET).
-The two follow-up Q&A sessions are 1 hour 15 minutes each.
+The follow-up Q&A session is 1 hour 15 minutes.

 We also recommend that you protect sometime after each day of training to consider the content and complete any reflection assignments.